Pay My Dues

 If you'd prefer a paper copy, click here to view and print the dues form.

-Our fiscal year begins on August 1, 2019, at which time ACC membership dues are payable.
+Please find your dues invoice for 5782 attached here.
+Our fiscal year begins on August 1, 2021, at which time ACC membership dues are payable.
 Our organization is highly dependent on dues for our programming and services and paying in a timely manner will help ensure the continuation of our Conference offerings without interruption.
-You may fill out the form enclosed or use the form on our website.
-You can find the webform under the Members menu by clicking “Pay My Dues.”

 I encourage you, if you are able, to make additional contributions to the ACC so that those members who find themselves in financial difficulty can remain a part of our community.
 On the dues invoice you will find an invitation to support the Chesed Fund and Enhanced Dues, both of which support our colleagues in need.

-Please contact me if you need to make payment arrangements or have financial concerns regarding your dues; I will do whatever I can to assist you with your unique situation.
+Please contact me if you have financial concerns regarding your dues or need to make payment arrangements; I will do whatever I can to assist you with your unique situation.
 All conversations are held in appropriate confidence.
+You can reach me by email or phone, both of which can be found beneath my signature, below.

 Dues are considered late if not paid by October 31 and will be assessed a 10% fee.
 If your congregation pays your dues, it is your responsibility to turn this invoice in to the proper office for payment.
 Your dues must be current, or you must actively make arrangements with me by October 31 in order to be considered a member in good standing and remain eligible for membership privileges.
 Access to services such as Placement, Contract Support, the ACC Retirement Plan, ACC website “members only” sections, or Yammer will be put on hold until payment or arrangements have been made.
 Dues and late fees not paid by December 31 may result in suspension of your ACC membership.